“In the right place, at the right time; doing the right thing.”

 John Walt & Axel is a performing duo in the event circuit.
 Commonly referred to as “Cebu’s Dynamic Duo,” John Walt & Axel are both trained in classical and pop music, and theater.
 Their repertoire consists mostly of jazz standards, classic love songs, and even modern uptempo hits.

-They’re also members of the renowned Gospel choral group, New Life Sounds Choir, and theater company, Repertory of Young Professionals in Theater (or RYPiT).
+They’re also members of the Gospel choral group, New Life Sounds Choir, and theater company, Repertory of Young Professionals in Theater (or RYPiT).

 John Walt & Axel have made a name for themselves in the music and event industry performing to the country’s elite; the Philippines’ biggest names in business and politics.